 There has been a lot of talk in the media recently about school bullying and the devastating impact this can have on people well into adulthood.
 One very important group of people that the media has overlooked is gay and lesbians who are constantly abused more than almost any other group.
 Many people who are gay, as adults are coming to terms with the enormous impact from these physical and emotionally violent experiences from when they were at school.

 Childhood school abuse can result in an adult having many difficulties including relationship problems, anxiety, depression, social phobias, low self-esteem, and low confidence.
-Often gay and lesbian kids feel a deep sense of shame, not only about what they have been taught about what it is to be homosexual, but also feel shame about the abuse itself and end up not telling anyone.
-The years of silence trap the impact of the experiences and the person ends up carrying around a lot of these feeling that do not disappear in time.
+Often gay and lesbian kids feel a deep sense of shame, not only about what they have been taught about what it is to be homosexual but also feel shame about the abuse itself and end up not telling anyone.
+The years of silence trap the impact of the experiences and the person ends up carrying around a lot of these feeling that doesn’t disappear in time.

 If this happened to you, does this mean that you are left with a legacy of emotional distress that will never go away?
 Fortunately, you can recover from the effects of childhood abuse with time and effort.
 A first step in the right direction can be to become more aware of why you might respond with extreme emotions at times when it is not warranted, and ask yourself the vital question, “what does this experience remind me of?”
-For example, if your boss at work criticises your work and this sends you into a major slump for days, ask yourself if there is a possible connection to what it was like to constantly teased and harassed at school.
-(Keep in mind however, that other nasty childhood experiences may also have had an impact).
+For example, if your boss at work criticises your work and this sends you into a major slump for days, ask yourself if there is a possible connection to what it was like to constantly tease and harassed at school.
+(Keep in mind, however, that other nasty childhood experiences may also have had an impact).